wplemon/gridd/docs/grid-parts/breadcrumbs.md

 <img src="https://wplemon.github.io/gridd/uploads/breadcrumbs-3.png" alt="" style="max-width:300px">

 You can adjust the font-size of your breadcrumbs using the slider in this control.
-The selected size is relevant to the size defined as your main body font-size.
+The selected size is relative to the size defined as your main body font-size.
 So if your main content uses a font-size of `16px`, setting this value to `1` will make your breadcrumbs have the exact same size.
 If your body font-size is set to `20px` and your breadcrumbs are `0.5em`, then your breadcrumbs will have a size of `10px`.

 ## Background Color & Text Color